gpaumier/gp2/src/articles/2009-06-30 ten-features-that-would-dramatically-improve-wikimedia-commons.rst

 Rating
 ======

-7. Some sort of community-managed **rating feature**; as someone said elsewhere, "Commons is a depository, and depositories are expected to host lots of junk".
+7. Some sort of community-managed **rating feature**; as someone said elsewhere, "Commons is a depository, and depositories are expected to host lots of junk."
 A rating feature would allow the best of Commons to be presented first during the search, and junk to be presented last.

 Searching
 =========

 With currently more than 4.6 million files (and counting), it is becoming increasingly important to improve the search features of Wikimedia Commons.

 8.  **An "advanced search" feature** similar to `flickr's <http://www.flickr.com/search/advanced/?>`__.
-It should be possible to search by media type, by license, and to add toggles such as "safe mode" (explicit content) or "personality rights".
+It should be possible to search by media type, by license, and to add toggles such as "safe mode" (explicit content) or "personality rights."
 9.  **Multilingual search**: Files on Commons are ordered in hierarchical categories, using English as *lingua franca*.
 If you want to find a file, you have to search in English.
 I imagine it is possible to use some dictionary (coupled to the language detection) to give good results for a search in any language.
 10. **Google-Images-friendliness**.
 A lot of people use Google Images to find pictures, but images from Wikimedia Commons rarely appear in these results (unless they are used on a Wikipedia page).